Preparing for the end of the transition period

 2. Prepare for customs declarations

 - From 1 January 2021, exports of beer from GB to the EU will be treated the same as exports to the rest of the World.
-In NI there may be different rules which will be published at a later date.

 - You may want to consider appointing a customs intermediary to meet the new requirements.
 HMRC has made funding available for businesses under the Customs Grant Scheme.